pyca/cryptography/docs/doing-a-release.rst

 security vulnerability, you should also include the following steps:

 * Request a `CVE from MITRE`_.
-Once you have received the CVE, it should be included in the changelog.
+Once you have received the CVE, it should be included in the :doc:`changelog`.
 Ideally you should request the CVE before starting the release process so that the CVE is available at the time of the release.
-* Ensure that the changelog entry credits whoever reported the issue.
+* Ensure that the :doc:`changelog` entry credits whoever reported the issue.
 * The release should be announced on the `oss-security`_ mailing list, in addition to the regular announcement lists.